node-class-may-2023/ComIT_Node/css.md

 #### Absolute
 * The element is removed from the normal document flow
 * No space is created for the element in the page layout
-* It is positioned relative to its closest positioned ancestor if any, otherwise, it is placed relative to the initial containing block
+* It is positioned relative to its closest positioned ancestor (if any), otherwise it is placed relative to the initial containing block
-* Its final position is determined by the values of `top, right, bottom, and left`
+* It's final position is determined by the values of `top, right, bottom, and left`
 * Absolutely positioned boxes can have margins, and they do not collapse with any other margins

 **Example:**